 In short: what happened in the Less Hate, More Speech project

-Why so many research areas and methods?
-Why would comment moderation not have been enough?
+Why would comment moderation and comment section-level experiments not have been enough?
 Although online discourse may seem different from the way people converse offline, commenters are ordinary people, like everyone else.
-Most are not fundamentally different from the rest of society, and their online behaviour is influenced by the same values, convictions and attitudes they possess the rest of the time.
-This is why the comment moderation and comment section experiments, which were central to this project, would not have had the same practical and research value, had they not been done with a knowledge of, on the one hand, the mechanisms behind intolerant and anti-democratic attitudes and, on the other hand, the social and informational context around us.
+Most are not fundamentally different from the rest of society, and their online behaviour is influenced by the same values, convictions and attitudes they possess the rest of the time, although since behavior is influenced by context, being online can alter behavioural patterns.
+This is why the comment moderation and comment section experiments, which were central to this project, would not have had the same practical and research value, had they not been done with a knowledge of two separate issues: the mechanisms behind intolerant and anti-democratic attitudes, on the one hand and the social and informational context around us, on the other hand.

-To institute new norms in the comment section and identify the situations that encourage commenters to act more respectfully towards others, it was necessary to understand intolerance in general.
-Our research therefore sought to reveal among what people and under what circumstances tolerance is stronger or weaker, as well as how mass media and political elites think and how they influence the public.
+To institute new norms in the comment section and identify the situations that encourage people to act more respectfully towards others, it was necessary to understand intolerance in general.
+Our research therefore sought to enhance our understanding of the manifestations and roots of intolerance, as well as how intolerance can intensify and spread or, conversely, be reduced.
+Finding avenues to reduce intolerance required studying how mass media and political elites think and how they can influence public attitudes and public discourse.

-The study of public opinion, through national surveys and online or survey-embedded experiments, showed what inner resources and mechanisms we can mobilize to encourage tolerance, as well as what kind of messages from elites are likely to elicit more tolerant reactions.
-What is more, these activities built upon other research done in Norway and elsewhere.
-This way, we contributed to a greater understanding of how intolerance differs from country to country, depending on the media, political and social context.
+This way, we contributed to a greater understanding of how such attitudes differ from country to country, depending on the media, political and social context.
 At the same time, we shed further light on the unifying features of intolerant and anti-democratic attitudes among people from very different countries.

 Less Hate, More Speech – Youngsters Get Involved!